 GitOps Repository Structures and Patterns Part 6: Example Repositories

-The examples also show that in principle hardly any differences between Argo CD and Flux are necessary for structures.
+The examples also show that in principle, hardly any differences between Argo CD and Flux are necessary regarding repo structures.
 These are limited to bootstrapping and linking.
-Since Kustomize is understood by both Argo CD and Flux via kustomize.yaml, it turns out to be an operator-agnostic tool.
+Since Kustomize is understood by both Argo CD and Flux via kustomization.yaml, it turns out to be an operator-agnostic tool.

 You can get an overview of GitOps repository patterns and structures in the first part of this series, in the second part I introduce operator deployment patterns and in the third part repository patterns, in the fourth part promotion patterns and in the fifth part wiring patterns.